Whoever Heard of a Ghost Dying?: Synopsis

-A gang of criminals let by David Hellingworth has been filming Jeff talking to Marty.
+A gang of criminals led by David Hellingworth has been filming Jeff talking to Marty.
 One gang member, Cecil Purley, is a psychic who can sense when Marty is present.
 In disguise, the group offers a fake £50,000 reward for Jeff to collect information on a gang of criminals.
-Unbeknownst to Jeff, the group has hired him to follow themselves.
+Unbeknownst to Jeff, the group has hired him to follow them.
 They are using Cecil's powers to feed Marty misinformation about their crimes, which is then passed to Jeff and the police, throwing them off the trail.
 As the gang's crime spree continues unabated, the police inspector begins to suspect Randall.

 The group entices Jeannie to give them Marty's watch and cuff links, pretending to want to free his spirit from being trapped on earth.
 The exorcism ritual weakens Marty, making him feel ill throughout the episode.
 Marty eventually realizes what is going and tells Jeff to go to his grave, where the exorcism must be completed.
 Hellingworth threatens Jeff, but the Inspector, who followed Jeff to the graveyard out of suspicion, saves him.
 The gang is arrested and Jeff is found innocent.